 The Fund Manager believes that the Fund employs standards of corporate governance in accordance with DFSA Rules and as a drive towards the long-term sustainability of the Fund.
 The Fund's corporate governance framework includes multiple bodies with independent non-executive members.
 These independent bodies are constituted to ensure conformance with regulatory and Shari'a compliance as well as to monitor performance aspects of the Fund such as the supervisory and accountability of the Fund Manager, its strategy, investment decisions, and other oversight roles.
-The Fund's corporate governance framework includes the following committees and boards: (i) an Oversight Committee to oversee the activities of the Fund Manager; (ii) an Investment Committee comprising qualified experts to review and confirm it has no objection to prospective investment opportunities proposed by the Fund Manager; (iii), a Shari'a Supervisory Board to provide expert advice and assistance to the Fund Manager as needed.
+The Fund's corporate governance framework includes the following committees and boards: (i) an Oversight Committee to oversee the activities of the Fund Manager; (ii) an Investment Committee comprising qualified experts to review and confirm it has no objection to prospective investment opportunities proposed by the Fund Manager; (iii), a Shari'a Supervisory Board whose purpose is to ensure compliance by the Fund with Shari'a principles; and (iv) an Advisory Board to provide expert advice and assistance to the Fund Manager as needed.
 The members of these committees and boards are appointed by the Fund or the Fund Manager.
 The aforementioned bodies are governed by guidelines with the aim of safeguarding Shareholder interests including fixed serving periods for their members (which can be renewed), rights and protocol for the removal of members and procedures for the management of conflicts of interest that may arise.